PrestaShop/docs/src/content/1.7/development/architecture/domain-exceptions.md

 So now, if we are editing a category and it fails for some reason (e.g. the database is not responding), the controller will catch the `CannotEditCategoryException` (which is a child of `CategoryException`) and display a specific error message to the user.

-## Why are there so many new exception classes.
+## Why are there so many new exception classes ?

-**Don't be!**

 Having many different exception classes means that developers can easily recognize specific failures in the system.
 Just as we recognized category editing failure in our example, we can catch any particular exception and it will tell us what exactly failed in the runtime.

-For example, catching a `CategoryNotFoundException` lets us know when category is not found, or catching `CannotAddCategoryException` means that a category cannot be added and we can react to that.
+For example, catching a `CategoryNotFoundException` lets us know when category is not found, or catching `CannotAddCategoryException` means that a category cannot be added.
+These exceptions carry an accurate information that makes it easier to debug the issue or to handle the usecase gracefully by displaying the right error message for example.

-Let's expand our previous example to see a better overview with different exception types:
+If we expand our previous example with a better overview with different exception types:

 ```php
 public function editAction($categoryId, Request $request)